 Octavius Dixie Deacon, the publisher and local artist, died 1916, lies by the central avenue in a pink marble curbed grave; and nearby is the roofed grave designed by the famous architect, Raymond Erith, for his uncle (Arthur, died 1926).
 Egan and his erstwhile apprentice, Horace White, who between them designed hundreds of Loughton houses, are also in the cemetery.
 James Cubitt (died 1912), the noted architect, lies in a family grave without his name on the stone.

 The central avenue was laid out so as to describe a circle round what even in 1887 was an ancient oak pollard, now some 13 ‘ 6” round the bole, and surrounded by seats.
 It is perhaps 300 years old and is still bearing an excellent acorn crop.
 There is also a venerable lime on the western boundary near the St. John’s Churchyard.

 The cemetery, maintained by Loughton Town Council, is we hope, a refuge for the bereaved, a home to local wildlife and an oasis of calm in an otherwise built up area.

 Please click here to view the Fees & Charges.
-To view the Cemetery Tree Trail please click here.
+For the Memorial Safety Policy click here.
+For the Cemetery Tree Trail please click here.